WengHLL/java-periphery/README.md

 Note that most performance tests focus on writes and not CPU overhead, so it's hard to compare.
 Technically you will actually be doing something like bit banging to simulate a protocol, so you need extra CPU bandwidth to do that.
+Please note frequency is not square wave, but writes per second.

 |SBC              |OS           |CPU Freq|Write KHz|Read KHz|Average CPU|
 | --------------- | ----------- | ------ | ------- | ------ | --------- |